sbsmirnoff/templie/README.md

 ...
 ```

-You need to make an SQL script to send to the DBA who will run it and register all these employees
+You have to make an SQL script to send to the DBA who will run it and register all these employees
 in the HR database.

 ```
 INSERT INTO EMPLOYEE (ID, FIRST_NAME, LAST_NAME, DEPARTMENT_ID)
-VALUES (SEQ_EMPLOYEE.nextval, 'Victor', 'Lee', (select ID from DEPARTMENT where NAME = 'Sales'));
+VALUES (SEQ_EMPLOYEE.nextval, 'Victor', 'Lee', (SELECT ID FROM DEPARTMENT WHERE NAME = 'Sales'));

-INSERT INTO EMPLOYEE (ID, FIRST_NAME, LAST_NAME, DEPARTMENT) VALUES (SEQ_EMPLOYEE.nextval, 'Sandra', 'Dee', (select ID from DEPARTMENT where NAME = 'Sales'));
+INSERT INTO EMPLOYEE (ID, FIRST_NAME, LAST_NAME, DEPARTMENT_ID)
+VALUES (SEQ_EMPLOYEE.nextval, 'Sandra', 'Dee', (SELECT ID FROM DEPARTMENT WHERE NAME = 'Sales'));

 ...
 ```

-This is the sort of task that Templie will help you automate.
+This is the sort of task that Templie helps automate.

 ## Getting started